A

 In Iranian Sufism, Sophia is Perfect Nature, the object of ecstatic vision.
 She is also called: the philosopher's Sun, the Daena—the visionary organ of the soul"; personal master and suprasensory guide, sun of the heart, etc. She is the guide in exile, the watcher and shepherd, and paradoxically, the essential individuality and the "pre-terrestrial vision of the celestial world."

-and the object and secret of all philosophy, the dominant figure in the Sage's personal religion.
-She has
+and secret of all philosophy, the dominant figure in the Sage's personal religion.

 Socrates declared Perfect Nature to be the sun of the philosopher, the "original root of his being and at the same time the branch springing from him."
 The philosopher's Angel is the Form of light, the heavenly Sophia "conjoined with his star, which rules him and opens the doors of wisdom for him, teaches him what is difficult, reveals to him what is right, in sleeping as in waking."
 (Corbin, 1978, 17)